Aquanty/rtd-hgs/docs/source/index.rst

 #. **conc(i), i=1,nspeciesmob** Initial concentration [M L:math:`^{-3}`]
    for each solute.

-For each solute, chosen nodes in the currently active domain (porous media, dual continua, surface flow, or fracture; see Section :ref:`sec:modify_material` ) are assigned the specified initial concentration value.
+| For each solute, chosen nodes in the currently active domain (porous
+  media, dual continua, surface flow, or fracture; see Section :ref:
+| ) are assigned the specified initial concentration value.

 --------------